 (4) An exempt master shall comply with all conditions attaching to his certificate.

 [Regulation 16E inserted in Gazette 19 Jul 1991 p.
-3646.]
+3646; amended in Gazette 1 Jul 2008 p.
+3156.]

 16F.
 Limited to Australian crewed vessels

 A certificate may be used only in respect of a vessel that is crewed in accordance with the requirements of an award or agreement registered under —